-3.1 The General Fund Revenue Budget for 2024/25, summarised in Table 3, is included at Appendix A, with Service summary information related to OBR proposals given at Appendix B and more detailed information in exempt Appendices B1& B2.
+3.1 The General Fund Revenue Budget for 2024/25, summarised in Table 3, is included at Appendix A, with Service summary information given at Appendix B and more detailed budget savings proposals in exempt Appendices B1& B2.
 The proposed budget is balanced, in line with statutory requirements, allowing for a contribution to the Council's reserves of £1.914M.
 As noted above the proposed budget takes account of the Final Local Government Finance settlement.